Monitoring Amazon DataSync with Amazon CloudWatch - Amazon DataSync

 Configuring logging for your DataSync transfer task

-You can publish details about your DataSync transfer task to an CloudWatch log group.
+You can publish details about your DataSync transfer task to a CloudWatch log group.

 Before you begin

 DataSync needs permission to upload logs to a CloudWatch log group.
-You can set this up through an IAM resource policy a couple different ways:
+You can set up this permission through an IAM resource policy in a couple different ways:

 The following instructions describe how to configure CloudWatch logging when creating a task.
-You also can configure this when editing a task.
+You also can configure CloudWatch logging when editing a task.

 1. Open the Amazon DataSync console at https://console.amazonaws.cn/datasync/.